gutodelazeri/Fundamentals-of-Digital-Image-Processing/README.md

 A compilation of three programs that implement several digital image processing concepts, like contrast variation, brightness variation, grayscale conversion, histogram calculation, quantization of grayscale images, horizontal and vertical mirroring, rotation, convolution, filtering in the Frequency Domain, etc. All the programs have a graphical interface.

 ### Hybrid Images
 Final project of the course.
-It consists in the implementation of a technich to create hybrid images that is described in [this article](https://github.com/gutodelazeri/Fundamentals-of-Digital-Image-Processing/blob/master/Hybrid-Images/docs/Article.pdf).
+It consists in the implementation of a a technic to create hybrid images that is described in [this article](https://github.com/gutodelazeri/Fundamentals-of-Digital-Image-Processing/blob/master/Hybrid-Images/docs/Article.pdf).